 Let’s have a look at the 10 best running watches with music for 2022.

 The Fenix watches from Garmin combine a lot of functionality with a beautiful design that looks good in the office and on the trail.
-The Fenix 6 is the most recent model, and it comes in a variety of sizes, models, and features.
+The Fenix 7 is the most recent model, and it comes in a variety of sizes, models, and features.
 It’s the top choice for a Garmin that can play music.
-You may also want to wait for the Fenix 7 so stay tuned for that release.

 The Fenix 6 is the best device for music listening.
 You can save up to 1,000 songs on the watch.
 Listen to music without having to take out your phone or use the watch to control and play music on your phone.
 Spotify and other streaming services’ playlists may be downloaded directly to the watch, allowing you to listen to music without having to take out your phone.